Cadillac-Cloud-After-Dark/Cloud-After-Dark-Labs/Lesson-1/Create-a-user-lab/Create-a-user.md

 ## Root user

 A root user in Linux is sometimes referred to as a "super user".
-This would be similar to an "administrator" in the windows enviornment.
+This would be similar to an "administrator" in the windows environment.
 It is a user account for administrative purposes.
 Root users have the highest access rights on the system.
-Root users accounts are simply referred to as "root".
+Root users' accounts are simply referred to as "root".

 Remember we had to type in "sudo" in previous labs in order to have the correct permission to run a command?
-If we were the root user we wouldn't have to add "sudo" to our command everytime.
+If we were the root user we wouldn't have to add "sudo" to our command every time.

 🚨Using root user can be dangerous.🚨 Superusers can do anything.
 Root should not be used unless absolutely necessary.